ankschoubey/old-blog/_posts/2020-08-05-copying-features.md

 While building a product there is a shortcut which many companies take which is they copy features from others.

 ### It helps companies to
-- Avoid Market Research
+- Avoid market research
   - They already know who to sell too.
-- Avoid R&D of Product
+- Avoid R&D of product
   - They already know the mistakes to avoid.

-### This can be because the product they are copying from
+### 1 or more of these conditions make this possible
-- is from another geographic location
+- The original product is from another geographic location
+- The original product another market.
-- or another market.
-Eg: they serve only premium customers
+  - *Eg*: They serve only premium customers
-- or the company is so big that they don't care if they are copying someone else.
+- The copying company is so big that they don't care about copying.
   - Money is all that matters.
   - They have legal teams ready if something goes wrong.
+- The copying company is so small that the large company would not waste resources dealing with it.

-### Copying sometimes is okay
+### **Copying sometimes** is okay

 I don't think it is as bad to copy once or twice.
 Sometimes customers demand a product to be a certain way.
 The company has to put down its ego and listen to its customer.